openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 		// Obtain a pointer to the grabber's image data. unsigned char* pixelData = myVideoGrabber.getPixels();

+		// Reckon the total number of bytes to examine.
+		// This is the image's width times its height,
+		// times 3 -- because each pixel requires 3 bytes
+		// to store its R, G, and B color components.
+		int nTotalBytes = camWidth*camHeight*3;

-		// For every byte of the RGB image data, int nTotalBytes = camWidth*camHeight*3;
-		for (int i=0; i<nTotalBytes; i++){
+		// For every byte of the RGB image data, for (int i=0; i<nTotalBytes; i++){

 			// pixelData[i] is the i'th byte of the image;